FOOD REFERENCE WEBSITE

 Once cool; add next 8 ingredients and stir until combined.

-Add some fresh bread crumbs and form into cakes that are 1" thick.
+Add fresh bread crumbs and from into cakes that are 1" think.

 Preheat a saute pan over medium-high heat with enough olive oil to cover bottom of pan.